 The 2023-24 season includes a new work for baritone Joseph Parrish and pianist Damien Sneed, to be premiered at the Kennedy Center and presented by Washington Performing Arts.
 Additional projects include a violin concerto for Lun Li and a consortium of orchestras, a solo work for pianist Avery Gagliano, and a new song for mezzo-soprano Erin Wagner to be premiered at Carnegie Hall.

-Recent highlights include works new works for the Cabrillo Festival Orchestra and the Curtis Symphony Orchestra; collaborations with pianists Amy J. Yang, Zhu Wang, and Janice Carissa in partnership with Steinway; performances by the Tesla and Viano String Quartets; and residencies at Chamber Music Northwest, the Chamber Music Festival of Lexington, and the Lake Champlain Chamber Music Festival.
+Recent highlights include new works for the Cabrillo Festival Orchestra and the Curtis Symphony Orchestra; collaborations with pianists Amy J. Yang, Zhu Wang, and Janice Carissa in partnership with Steinway; performances by the Tesla and Viano String Quartets; and residencies at Chamber Music Northwest, the Chamber Music Festival of Lexington, and the Lake Champlain Chamber Music Festival.

 Alistair is winner of two ASCAP Morton Gould Young Composer Awards (2020, 2021), the 2020 Brian Israel Prize from the Society for New Music, and awards from the American Composers Forum, NPR’s From the Top, and the National YoungArts Foundation.
 As winner of the 2020 Juilliard Gena Raps Chamber Music Prize, Alistair’s piano trio was premiered at Alice Tully Hall.